With an essay by Laura González-Flores

 -Laura González-Flores

-This first edition comes in includes and insightful essay by art historian Laura González-Flores and a design by Teresa Peyret that interweaves maps, coordinates and archival traces, and is available in two separate editions: one entirely in Spanish and one in English.
+This first edition includes an insightful essay by art historian Laura González-Flores and a design by Teresa Peyret that interweaves maps, coordinates and binational historical and geographical issues.

 ISBN: 978-607-2621-25-1 (English version)